gwomacks/php-debug/README.md

 ### Server Port ###
 This is the port that the atom client will listen on.
 Defaults to 9000

+### Server Address ###
+This is the address that the atom client will listen on.
+Defaults to 127.0.0.1

 ### Path Maps ###
 If debugging code that resides on a remote machine, use pathmaps to map a path